Double Dutch and Beyond

 There was once a poor woodchopper.
 ‘This woodchopping’, he said one day to his woman, ‘there sits no dry bread in it.
 I work myself an accident the whole day, but you and our twelve children have not to eat.’

 ‘I see the future dark in,’ his woman agreed.

-‘We must see to fit a sleeve on it,’ the woodchopper resumed; ‘I have a plan: tomorrow we shall go on step with the children, and then, in the middle of the wood, we'll leave them to their face over.’
+‘We must see to fit a sleeve on it,’ the woodchopper resumed; ‘I have a plan: tomorrow we shall go on step with the children, and then, in the middle of the wood, we'll leave them to their fate over.’